 Remember to preview your post before publishing it!

 If the preview is alright and you are happy with what you see, you can finally click ‘Publish’ and create your post in WordPress.
 The new post editor will ask you to double-check everything and suggests options you may want to look through.

 You will need to click ‘Publish’ again to confirm that everything is double-checked, and you want to publish your post.

 Congratulation!
 You have created your first post!

-I hope this guide was helpful and you learned how to create a post in WordPress!
+I hope this guide was helpful and you learned how to add a new blog post on WordPress!
 Let me know in the comments below if you have any questions or if there are any topics you would like me to cover in the next guides.

 Remember – there are no stupid questions!